 What Is In-Play Betting?

-In-play betting means betting on a sports event when the event is live.
-This can mean betting on a football game, tennis game or basketball game while it’s going on.
+In-play betting means betting on a sports event that is taking place right now.
+This could be betting on a football match, tennis match or basketball game while it’s going on.

 All exchanges allow you to lay in-play bets, so matching a bet in-play is the same as matching a bet pre-match.
-You can place an in-play bet with a bookie, and lay it with any exchange to qualify for an offer risk-free.
+You can place an in-play bet with a bookie, and lay it with any exchange to qualify for an offer, or use a free bet.

 Key Differences With Pre-Match Betting

-There are a few differences when matching an in-play bet with a pre-match bet.
+There are a few differences between in-play bet and pre-match bets.

 Small Delay With Bet Confirmation